-If your dog loves a good swim, check out the Second Chance Pool at Philadelphia Animal Hospital.
+If your dog loves a good swim, check out the swimming pool at Philadelphia Animal Hospital.
 Filled with pet-friendly saline, it varies in depth from 3.5 feet to 6.5 feet and can be reserved for private recreational, therapeutic, or rehabilitative use.
-Sessions are a half hour each and run $35 — but if your pup isn’t already a patient, you’ll have to schedule a one-time examination for an extra fee and provide vaccination records.
+Sessions are an hour each and run $35/hour — but if your pup isn’t already a patient, you’ll have to schedule a one-time examination for an extra fee and provide vaccination records.
 And yes, you can also swim with your dog in the pool, and it’s open year-round.

 This bucolic Chester County spot is pet-friendly, so long as you keep your dog on a leash, pick up after it, and stick to designated trails to help protect plants and wildlife (it is a nature preserve, after all).
 Following those ground rules, you can enjoy breathtaking views on some nine miles of hiking trails across 571 rolling acres of woodlands, meadows, and wetlands.
 For a longer, slightly more challenging hike, check out the red loop trail (4.1 miles), or keep it short and easy on the purple (0.8 of a mile) or green loop trails (2.2 miles).

-If you’re all hiked and dog-parked out, the Elmwood Park Zoo is offering something completely different with their Dog Days and Yappy Hours.
-At these, you can take your dog on a trip to the zoo to check out the animals on select days and hours, or have a drink in the Zoo Brew Beer Garden.
+If you’re all hiked and dog-parked out, the Elmwood Park Zoo is offering something completely different with their Dog Days, Yappy Hours and special events like Howl-oween.
+During select days and hours, you can take your dog on a trip to the zoo to check out the animals on select days and hours, or have a drink in the Zoo Brew Beer Garden.
 To participate, you’ll need to complete an online application, provide vaccination records, and have a copy of your most recent vet visit records.
-When you’re approved, you’ll be able to buy a pass ($9.95 to $10.95 per dog, depending on your membership) for your furry friend for a particularly unique day out (seriously, it’s the first dog-friendly zoo in the country.)
+You’ll also need to bring these documents with you on the day you visit the zoo.
+When you’re approved, you’ll be able to buy a pass ($9.95 to $10.95 per dog, depending on your membership) for your furry friend for a particularly unique day out (seriously, it’s the first dog-friendly zoo in the country).